 New Jersey courts have defined marital property to be property acquired by either or both spouses from the date of marriage to the filing of the divorce.

 Provided they have not been co-mingled with marital assets, some property that is not considered marital property includes:

 - Property that a spouse owns prior to the marriage

 - Inheritances during the marriage

 To make sure your property is correctly divided between marital and non-marital property, talk to one of the experienced property distribution lawyers at the Law Offices of Steven P. Monaghan, LLC.
-We have over 30 years of experience and are more than happy to speak with you regarding your situation.
+We have over 60 years of combined experience and are more than happy to speak with you regarding your situation.
 Call (732) 624-6343 to arrange for your free initial consultation.

 Dividing the Marital Property

 Once the marital property is determined, it is not necessarily divided equally.
 The law requires the property to be divided fairly.
 While this usually means an equal division of the marital assets, the court is required to consider many factors under New Jersey law*, such as the following: